-The consolidated financial statements of StorageVault Canada Inc. and its subsidiary (the "Corporation") as at December 31, 2017 were authorized for issuance by the Board of Directors of the Corporation on March 31, 2018.
+The interim consolidated financial statements of StorageVault Canada Inc. and its subsidiary (the "Corporation") as at March 31, 2018 were authorized for issuance by the Board of Directors of the Corporation on May 15, 2018.
 The Corporation is incorporated under the Business Corporations Act of Alberta and is domiciled in Canada.
 Its shares are publicly traded on the TSX Venture Exchange ("Exchange").
 The address of its registered office is 1000 - 250 2nd Street SW, Calgary, AB, T2P 0C1.